bal-sm/repo-for-learning/systems/new_programming/python/Python_Crash_Course_Learning/README.md

 Great Lakes Geek:
 > While Python Crash Course uses Python to teach you to code, it also teaches clean programming skills that apply to most other languages.

+## Learning in Progress

+My question:
+> What is herein?